nuuday/nuuday-android-bdc/README.md

 Every behavior has a single UI responsibility, and each of the behaviors make sense in themselves if you interact with the sample application.

 A Behavior is just a simple Kotlin interface, that is hooked into the same lifecycle as its parent, with methods you can choose to override if you need them.
-Just like  regular component:
+Just like a regular Android component:

 ```kotlin
 interface FragmentBehaviour {